lewagon/dotfiles/04-Front-End/03-Bootstrap/05-Dashboard-layout/README.md

 </div>
 ```

-Here the `.card` class is just to design every grid item with a white background and a nice shadow, then the different classes `.main-section`, `.stats-section`, etc... are here to precisely define the CSS grid behavior of each grid item.
-Good luck!
+Here the `.card` class is just here to design every item with a white background and a fancy shadow.
+Then the different classes `.main-section`, `.stats-section`,... are here to precisely define the CSS grid behavior of each grid item.
+Your turn now!

 ## Resources